Oluwapelumi99/BMW_Trivia/README.md

 # BMW TRIVIA

 - This is a quiz about BMW.The quiz consists of 20 questions and 4 options each.
 It was inspired by my special interest in BMW cars.
-Bayerische Motoren Werke AG, commonly abbreviated to BMW, is a German multinational manufacturer of luxury vehicles and motorcycles headquartered in Munich, Bavaria, Germany.This quiz consists of some history about BMW which has been added after each question have been answered.
+Bayerische Motoren Werke AG, commonly abbreviated to BMW, is a German multinational manufacturer of luxury vehicles and motorcycles headquartered in Munich, Bavaria, Germany.
+This quiz consists of some history about BMW which has been added after each question is answered.
+The history was added to provide more knowledge to any BMW lover who choose to play the quiz as the purpose of the whole quiz is to educate BMW fans.
+- This quiz is targeted at car lovers who have special interest in BMW and want to know more of the company's history.

 # Table of Contents
 - Colour Scheme